Probing the Schwarzschild black hole immersed in a dark matter halo through astrophysical tests: Conclusions

 \acknowledgments

+We are grateful to the anonymous referee for useful comments and constructive suggestions that definitely helped us improve the clarity and quality of the manuscript.
 S.S. is supported by the National Natural Science Foundation of China under Grant No. W2433018.
 T. Zhu is also supported by the National Natural Science Foundation of China under Grants No. 12275238, the National Key Research and Development Program of China under Grant No. 2020YFC2201503, and the Zhejiang Provincial Natural Science Foundation of China under Grants No. LR21A050001 and No. LY20A050002.